dsolovay/AutoSitecore/README.md

       Assert.Same(db, item.Database);
     }

-(Note: These tests are included in [DocumentationTest.cs](src/AutoSitecoreUnitTest/DocumentationTest.cs).
+Note: These tests are included in [DocumentationTest.cs](src/AutoSitecoreUnitTest/DocumentationTest.cs).

 ## Sounds great, how do I get started?

   1. Create a C# class library.
   2. Install the following NuGet packages:
-     1. AutoFixture
+     * AutoSitecore
+        * This loads a number of projects, notably Microsoft.Extensions.DependencyInjection.
+These are required by the Sitecore Item and Database classes to be instantiated.
-     2. XUnit
+     * XUnit (or NUnit)
-     3. AutoFixture.Xunit2
-     4. Lucent.Net
-     5. Microsoft.Extensions.DependencyInjection
-     6. Microsoft.Extensions.DependencyInjection.Abstractions
+     * AutoFixture.Xunit2 (or AutoFixture with NUnit)
+        * It is important to match the version number of XUnit or NUnit to the AutoFixture extension.
+For example, NUNit 3.x requires AutoFixture.NUnit3, and XUnit 2.x requires AutoFixture.Xunit2.
-  5. Add reference to the following Sitecore DLLs and dependencies:
+  3. Add reference to the following Sitecore DLLs:
       * Sitecore.Kernell.dll version 8.2
       * Sitecore.Logging.dll version 8.2
-  6. Build and reference AutoSitecore.csproj.
-(Temporary: it will be posted to NuGet shortly.)
-  7. Create an AutoSitecore attribute in your test project.
+  4. Create an AutoSitecore attribute in your test project.
 Of course, you don't have to name it AutoSitecoreAttribute, but doing so will make it consistent with the examples.

      ```
      public class AutoSitecoreAttribute : AutoDataAttriubte